-- Secretarial Standards pursuant to Section 118(10) of the Act, issued by The Institute of Company Secretaries of India as notified from time to - The Listing Agreement entered into by the Company with BSE Limited with respect to Non-Convertible Debentures issued by the Company read with the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+- Secretarial Standards pursuant to Section 118(10) of the Act, issued by The Institute of Company Secretaries of India as notified from time to time. - (ii) The Listing Agreement entered into by the Company with BSE Limited with respect to Non-Convertible Debentures issued by the Company read with the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.